1600 Attawandaron Road, London, ON, N6G 3M6

 Director of Education - Penny Young

-Director of Membership Services - Sarah Clarke
+Director of Member Services - Sarah Clarke

 Director of Outreach - Arwen Johns